symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 According to [NCDJ](https://ncdj.org/style-guide/): “’Deaf’ and ‘hard of hearing’ became the official terms recommended by the World Federation of the Deaf in 1991.
 Many people in the Deaf community prefer the use of the lowercase ‘d’ to refer to audiological status and the use of the capital ‘D’ when referring to the culture and community of Deaf people.”
 Always ask your source what they prefer; some deaf people do not consider themselves to be a part of the Deaf community.

-AP reserves the term “deaf” for “a person with total or major hearing loss.”
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/disabilities) reserves the term “deaf” for “a person with total or major hearing loss.”
 Otherwise, it recommends using terms like “partial hearing loss” or “partially deaf.”
 Avoid the term “hearing impaired.”

 NCDJ says: “When quoting or paraphrasing a person who has signed their responses, it’s appropriate on first reference to indicate that the responses were signed.
 It’s acceptable to use the word ‘said’ in subsequent references.”